Embed This Data

 - FDI Inflow:

-The Netherlands’ economic freedom score is 73.5, making its economy the 17th freest in the 2013 Index.
-Its score is 0.2 point better than last year, reflecting improvements in the management of public spending and business freedom that offset declines in monetary and labor freedom.
+The Netherlands’ economic freedom score is 73.7, making its economy the 17th freest in the 2015 Index.
+Its score has decreased by 0.5 point since last year, reflecting declines in four of the 10 economic freedoms, including business freedom and freedom from corruption, that outweigh a significant gain in labor freedom.
 The Netherlands is ranked 8th out of 43 countries in the Europe region.